Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

 </table>

-**As shown in Table 1, when using Hanchuan as the source domain, FGAPA achieves significantly higher OA, AA, and Kappa values across all three datasets compared to all benchmark methods.
-Taking OA as an example, FGAPA outperforms DCFSL and MLPA by 6.84% and 8.5%, respectively, on Indian Pines, with similar advantages observed on Salinas and Botswana.
-Compared to the contrastive learning-based CTF-SSCL, our method demonstrates stronger performance through the adversarial domain alignment strategy of the ACA module, while lower variance further confirms its superior stability.
-In summary, FGAPA exhibits consistent robustness and reliability across different source domains, namely Chikusei and Hanchuan.**
+**As shown in Table 1, when Hanchuan is used as the source domain, FGAPA achieves superior OA, AA, and Kappa across all three target datasets.
+In terms of OA, FGAPA outperforms DCFSL and MLPA by 6.84% and 8.5% on Indian Pines, respectively, with similar gains observed on Salinas and Botswana.
+Compared with the contrastive learning-based CTF-SSCL, our method benefits from the adversarial domain alignment strategy in the ACA module, resulting in stronger performance, while lower variance further confirms its superior stability.
+Overall, FGAPA demonstrates consistent robustness and reliability across different source domains, including Chikusei and Hanchuan.**